FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Method

 \subsection{Hardware Design}

-\textbf{Design Criteria.} To address the limitations of existing data collection systems in capturing tactile information and maintaining high-fidelity tactile feedback, as well as the issues of bulky size and limited FoV in current visuo-tactile sensors, we define the following design criteria to ensure efficient collection of high-quality visuo-tactile manipulation data with intuitive feedback. \textbf{(a)} High-quality visuo-tactile sensing: The designed sensor must achieve competitive sensing performance while minimizing thickness and maximizing the FOV to integration flexibility and enhance spatial perception. \textbf{(b)} Efficient data collection: The system should minimize the tactile transmission path from human fingers to the grasped object for real-time and precise tactile feedback, while ensuring stable and fingertip-level dexterous control. \textbf{(c)} Scalability: A modular design architecture should be adopted to ensure compatibility across robot embodiments. \textbf{(d)} Usability: The system should accommodate a wide range of fingertip sizes, providing ergonomic comfort during operation.
+\textbf{Design criteria.} To enable efficient collection of high-fidelity tactile data, we define the following criteria. \textbf{(a)} Multimodal data acquisition: The system must provide competitive visuo-tactile sensing with exceptional consistency, coupled with high-precision pose tracking. \textbf{(b)} Efficiency: The system should minimize the tactile transmission path from human fingers to the grasped object for real-time and precise tactile feedback, while ensuring stable and fingertip-level control. \textbf{(c)} Scalability: A modular design architecture should be adopted to ensure compatibility across robot embodiments. \textbf{(d)} Usability: The system should accommodate a wide range of fingertip sizes, providing ergonomic comfort during operation.

-\textbf{Visuo-Tactile Sensor.} As shown in \cref{fig:hardware}(a), the visuo-tactile sensor integrates the sensing module-comprising circuit and electronic modules, a compact camera, programmable illumination, acrylic, and deformable gel layer-into a single unit, collectively enabling high-fidelity tactile imaging.
-This module snaps onto the gripper-finger interface via a mechanical connector.
-Compared to the widely used GelSight Mini~\cite{gelsightmini}, our design offers desirable merits in many dimensions, as summarized in \Cref{tab:sensor_comparison}, leading to improved adaptability to diverse robot end-effectors.
+\textbf{Multimodal sensing.} As shown in~\cref{fig:hardware}(a), we employ visuo-tactile sensors and a wrist-mounted camera to capture tactile and visual information.
+End-effector poses are tracked using a high-precision motion capture system, achieving sub-millimeter accuracy—an essential factor for contact-rich tasks, where even minute pose errors can result in disproportionately large deviations in tactile feedback.